gjheij/fmriproc/doc/source/generated_modules.rst

                       sibilities over the consequences in later scripts..
 This option is only avai- lable for 'dcm2niix' (DCM-files), not 'parrec2nii' (PAR/REC-files).
       -a <suffixes>   use suffixes to store other anatomical files in the BIDS folder.
-This over- writes the SEARCH_ANATOMICALS-variable in the setup-file.
+This over- writes the \$SEARCH_ANATOMICALS-variable in the setup-file.
 For instance, if you have qMRI-data that did not come from MP2RAGEME, you can specify:
                       "-a T2star,QSM,T1map".
 Input must be comma-separated without spaces. *.nii.gz will be added to the search. 'acq' and 'run' tags are derived from the file-